Mobile Mapping Solutions

 Other benefits include:

-The other rental pathway is the Graduated Hardware Rental Program.
-For this option, we send you all necessary mobile mapping hardware to capture your mission data, charged at escalating rates per day.
+The other rental pathway is the Standard Rental Program.
+No prior purchase of processing software or any other components is necessary.
+Customers participating in this program will receive an entire system, capture vehicle, operator, and ultimately a point cloud in LAS format registered to Lessee provided control and trajectory-registered panoramic and oblique images.
 This option is meant for those who are not sure how often they will need to leverage mobile mapping tech.
 Any customer who goes this route can, at any time, purchase a Starter Kit and immediately begin renting at the reduced Preferred Hardware Rental Program rates.

 FAQs